kylemcparland/tinyapp/README.md

 _--- => Installation complete!_

 ## How to use
-- Initialize server using _npm start_
+- Initialize the development web server using `npm start` or simply the `node express_server.js` command.
 ```bash
 npm start
 ...
 "TinyApp listening on port 8080!"
 ```
-- Connect locally using "localhost:8080" in your browser! _(Or customize the host using the PORT variable stored in express_server.js)_
+- Connect locally using "localhost:8080" in your browser! _(Or customize the host using the PORT variable stored in express_server.js):_

 ## Final Product